The Call to Cook is a food and faith blog offered by Holston Conference Communications.

 I love working with food.
 I love to read recipes, plan meals and parties, cook and create, and set a table.
 I love seeing people come together at the table, to enjoy each other as they enjoy the edible gifts prepared for them.
 I even like cleaning up when the feast is over!

 I’m sure my love of cooking, feeding, and hospitality has some roots in the 1980s, when I worked at my first full-time editorial job — at a food magazine in New York City.
 But really, I’ve always loved cooking for family and friends (and being a guest at someone else’s table!).
 In recent years, I’ve felt a strong desire to connect my love for food and table with my faith … and quickly, I began to understand I am not the first person to do that.

 It’s positively exhilarating to see, experience and write about the food-related ministries in Holston Conference.
 It’s exciting to think about how Jesus did a lot of his ministry at a table with his disciples and with new people.
 As we watch our denomination struggle and contemplate a different future than what we’ve known, I wonder if it wouldn’t do us all good to just cook each other delicious food and sit down and enjoy it together.
 I see so much hope in a bountiful table.

-My name is Annette Spence (that’s me in the picture above, with the fruit).
+My name is Annette Spence.
 I’ve been editor in Holston Conference for 19 years now.
 The Holston Conference includes 864 United Methodist congregations in East Tennessee, Southwest Virginia, and North Georgia.
 When I started this job, The Call was a newspaper.
 Over the years, it’s evolved into an online publication with related social media.

 I never thought I would work almost 20 years for anybody, let alone the church.
 But I have to admit I’m proud to be connected to The Call and proud that it’s become more than a job.
 It’s on the way to becoming a lifetime ministry for me.